-The Char Dham, literally ‘the four abodes’, yatra refers to the journey up the mountains to four sacred temples in the north-Indian state of Uttarakhand.
-It is also sometimes referred to as Chhota Char Dham to differentiate it from the bigger circuit of Char Dham sites.
-The four temples that comprise Char Dham are, Yamunotri Dham, Gangotri Dham, Badrinath Dham and Kedarnath Dham.
+The Char Dham, also referred to as "the four abodes", is the journey up the mountains to the four sacred temples in the north-Indian state of Uttarakhand.
+It is also sometimes called as Chhota Char Dham to differentiate it from the bigger circuit of Char Dham sites.
+The four temples that comprise Char Dham are: Yamunotri Dham, Gangotri Dham, Badrinath Dham and Kedarnath Dham.
 Each of these temples has scintillating myths associated with them, which give them immense religious importance.